devconcept/multer-gridfs-storage/README.md

 This module uses [`GridFSBucket`](http://mongodb.github.io/node-mongodb-native/3.1/api/GridFSBucket.html) to store files in the database falling back to [`GridStore`](http://mongodb.github.io/node-mongodb-native/3.1/api/GridStore.html) in case the previous class is not found like, for example, in earlier versions of MongoDb.

-By default, naming behaves exactly like the default Multer disk storage.
-A 16 bytes long name in a hexadecimal format with no extension is generated for each file to guarantee that there are very low probabilities of collisions.
+By default, naming behaves exactly like the default Multer disk storage, a 16 bytes long name in a hexadecimal format with no extension is generated for each file to guarantee that there are very low probabilities of collisions.
 You can override this by passing your own function.

 The return value of this function is an object, or a promise that resolves to an object (this also applies to generators) with the following properties.